[For AWS Beginners] A Quick Guide to Amazon S3

 standard The most standard storage class.

-Suitable for storing data such as broadcast images and videos.
+Suitable for storing data such as streaming images and videos.

 Data is stored in three or more availability zones, guaranteeing 99.9% availability.

-IT Depending on the frequency of access, objects are moved between two tiers: the frequent access tier and the infrequent access tier.
+IT Based on access frequency, objects are moved between two tiers: a high-frequency access tier and a low-frequency access tier.

-Objects that have not been accessed for 30 consecutive days are automatically moved to the infrequent access tier.
+Objects that have not been accessed for 30 consecutive days are automatically moved to the low-frequency tier.

 IA (S3 Standard – IA) Compared to standard storage, storage costs are lower, but data retrieval costs are higher.

-Data is stored in three or more availability zones, allowing for disaster recovery.
+Because data is stored across three or more availability zones, disaster recovery is possible.

-Therefore, even if an entire availability zone is lost, data can be recovered.
+Therefore, even if one availability zone is completely lost, data can be recovered.

-It is suitable for long-term storage such as backups, where access is infrequent but data retrieval is required immediately when needed.
+It is suitable for long-term storage, such as backups, where access is infrequent but data needs to be retrieved quickly when needed.

-IA (1 Zone – IA) Compared to the standard class, storage fees are cheaper, but transfer fees are higher.
+IA (1 Zone – IA) Compared to the standard class, storage fees are lower, but transfer fees are higher.

-It is suitable for cases where access is infrequent but storage fees are high.
+It is suitable for situations where access frequency is low but storage requirements are high.

-However, since data is only stored in one availability zone, there is a possibility that data may be lost if there is a physical problem in that area.
+However, since data is stored in only one availability zone, there is a possibility of data loss if a physical problem occurs in that region.

-Therefore, although storage is cheap, it is not suitable for storing data that must never be lost.
+Therefore, although it offers low-cost storage, it is not suitable for storing data that absolutely cannot be lost.

-Glacier It is suitable for data archiving and long-term backup.
+Glacier It is suitable for data archiving and long-term backups.

-It allows you to store large amounts of data at low cost.
+Large amounts of data can be stored at a low cost.

-In the case of Glacier, data is stored in containers called "vaults."
-Therefore, when retrieving stored data, it is necessary to retrieve it to another S3 bucket, which takes time to retrieve and requires a large amount of data transfer.
+In the case of Glacier, data is stored in a container called a "vault."
+Therefore, when retrieving stored data, it is necessary to perform a retrieval operation to another S3 bucket, which takes time and involves a high amount of data transfer.

-Also, please note that when retrieving data, storage fees are charged for both the data on Glacier and the data at the destination.
+Also, when retrieving data, storage charges will be incurred for both the data on Glacier and the data at the retrieval destination, so caution is necessary.

-Glacier (Deep Archive) It is cheaper than Glacier.
+Glacier (Deep Archive) It's less expensive than Glacier.

-It is useful when you rarely need to access data but cannot delete it.
+It's useful for situations where you rarely access the data but can't delete it.

-Therefore, it is suitable for long-term storage of data that is accessed very infrequently and does not need to be accessed immediately when needed.
+Therefore, it's best suited for long-term storage of data that is accessed very infrequently and doesn't need to be immediately accessible when needed.

 summary

-S3 is like a rental warehouse for storing data in the cloud, so
+S3 is like a rental warehouse in the cloud for storing data.

-If you store your data in a rental warehouse in a remote location like Glacier,
+If you store your data in a rental warehouse in a distant location, like Glacier,

-However, since the rental warehouse is far away, it takes time and effort (cost) to retrieve the data.
+However, since the rental warehouse is far away, retrieving the data takes time and effort (cost).

-This time, I gave a rough explanation of S3, but
+This was a very brief explanation of S3, but

-I would like to study more to become more knowledgeable about AWS and write another blog post.
+I'd like to study more about AWS and write another blog post in the future.

 Growing every day, moving forward every day.